nsdf-fabric/nsdf-slac/docs/cli.md

 ## What's Next?

 Now that you have some data, it’s time to dive into analysis!
-Head over to the [NSDF Dark Matter Library](https://github.com/nsdf-fabric/nsdf-slac/tree/main/nsdf_dark_matter) to learn how to start working with the dataset.
+Head over to the [NSDF Dark Matter Library guide](./library.md) to learn how to start working with the dataset.